-Water levels at each of the monitoring wells were measured on March 17th, 2023.
+Water levels at each of the monitoring wells were measured on March 17th, 2023 and again on December 15th, 2023.
 A summary of the water level observations, well construction details, and other information is included in Table C-1, Appendix C.

 As highlighted in Table C-1, both wells were screened across the shallow water table, with screen intervals between 3 m and 6 m (BH23-1) to 3 m and 9 m (BH23-3).
-Based on the March 2023 groundwater level measurements, the elevation ranges between 179.7 to 176.1 m ASL.
+Based on the March and December 2023 groundwater level measurements, the elevation ranges between 179.7 to 176.1 m ASL.
 Based on the two elevation points and nature of the subsurface materials and proximity to the lake, groundwater flow within the shallow overburden is directed north, with discharge to Lake Huron.
 It is noted that these observations represent a short-term dataset only.
 Seasonal variability and long-term lake trends can result in groundwater level increase/decrease.
-Variability can lead to amplitude swings of up to 1 meter.
 Long-term monitoring would be required to provide an assessment of these influences.
 March is typically a period of high groundwater conditions.